AutomationPanda/tau-intro-selenium-py/README.md

 The locator for the search phrase results is a bit trickier, though.
 It must find all result elements that contain the search phrase in their display texts.
 This locator will return a list of elements, not just one.
-I is written as a static method so that it can take in the phrase dynamically.
+It is written as a static method so that it can take in the phrase dynamically.
 The XPath will return all elements under the "links" div that contain the text of the phrase.
 The method returns a tuple so that it can be used like other locators.